 Research consortium, funded by the Research Council of Norway.
-Named applicant, research associate (part time).
+Part time research associate.

 In Northern Sámi, Dávggas means elastic, resilient, flexible, tough.
-The name highlights the resilience and flexible adaptation of pastoralism and reindeer herding – an important point of departure for both research and policy formulation.
+The name highlighted the resilience and flexible adaptation of pastoralism and reindeer herding: an important point of departure for both research and policy formulation.